fyzmesa/website/README.md

 # WEBSITE
-## How to make a dynamic website using: HTML, CSS, PHP, MySQL and Apache2 on Ubuntu
+## How to make a dynamic website using: HTML, CSS, PHP, MySQL and Apache2

 ### 1. Install softwares and dependencies
 ```bash